 This little doc really can’t explore the science behind avalanches too much, but use common sense when going above the hut.
 The terrain to and from the huts are generally safe.
 Above the hut?
 Take the appropriate gear as needed and do not take any unnecessary risks.

 Dogs are not allowed at huts.
 Fido may be part of your family, but those who are allergic to dogs will not necessarily appreciate the dog hair that lingers in a hut after a trip.
 Please be considerate and do not take a dog to the hut.
 Thanks!

-Besides the wonderful skiing, yummy food and beautiful scenery, there are a few chores that need to be done at the hut
+Besides the wonderful skiing, yummy food, and beautiful scenery, there are a few tasks that need to be done at the hut

 - Melting snow – Try to have some snow being melted on the stove in a pot at all times.
 Hot drinks are almost always welcome